faraway1nspace/PCRD_JAGS_demo/README.md

  - R_PCRD_JAGS_SOURCE.R
  - various ".JAG" files (model syntax)

 The .inp file is a MARK data file containing capture histories for 5 years of photo-ID studies of bottlenose dolphins in the western gulf of Shark Bay, as presented originally in "Nicholson et al. 2012."
 Please cite Nicholson when using this data.
 The SOURCE file contains some handy auxiliary functions to make it easier to initialize the JAGS models (especially generating sensible initial values for the latent-states of the HMM).
-The .JAG files are automatically generating when a user runs the above R tutorial scripts, and are not strictly necessary; they have the raw JAGS syntax for each JAGS model.
+The .JAG files are automatically generated when a user runs the above R tutorial scripts, and are not strictly necessary; they have the raw JAGS syntax for each JAGS model.

 <b> Getting Started </b>

-After cloning the appropriate files, users can re-analysis the data from Rankin et al. (2016) and Nicholson et al. (2012) by simply stepping through the R tutorials.
+After cloning the appropriate files, users can re-analyze the data from Rankin et al. (2016) and Nicholson et al. (2012) by simply stepping through the R tutorials.
 Users can tweak priors and model assumptions by customizing the JAGS model syntax (see the R files).

 <b> First-capture vs. Full-capture </b>